CW987/pWK1/README.md

 On my autopilot set up I added app.js when it wasn't required.

 Having added extensions for better markdown it has forced me to learn it more to avoid upsetting it, which for once "autocorrect" is helpful.

+Making changes to two index files is an extra annoyance, so I see why using dynamic text pulled from a database would make it a lot easier with only one HTML to edit.